Susan Powell (weather forecaster): Early life and education

 Powell grew up in the village of Wellington in Herefordshire, where she attended Aylestone High School and Hereford Sixth Form College.
 She studied chemistry at the University of Swansea.
 She stayed on to complete a doctorate in engineering with the support of the steelmaker Corus.
-Following this she did much travelling on the job, going to South Africa, Australia, Fiji, New Zealand, and the United States.
-In her travels she went skiing, swam with sharks, went diving and met friends.
-On her return she worked for Corus before joining the Met Office as a trainee broadcast meteorologist.

 Broadcasting career

-Following intensive training she joined the BBC Weather Centre in April 2001, presenting her first telecast in November 2001.
+Powell worked for Corus before joining the Met Office as a trainee broadcast meteorologist, and first broadcast in 2001.
+She is a poultry fancier.